-- (13) Being addressed to Member States, this directive does not apply to procurement carried out by international organisations on their own behalf and for their own account.
-There is, however, a need to clarify to what extent this directive should be applied to procurement governed by specific international rules. - Parliament and of the Council of 23 October 2007 on public passenger transport services by rail and by road and repealing Council Regulations (EEC) Nos 1191/69 and 1107/70 2 explicitly provides that Directives 2004/17/EC and 2004/18/EC apply to (public) service contracts for the provision of bus transport or transport services by tramways, whereas the Regulation applies to service concessions for bus and tram transport.
-It should furthermore be recalled that the Regulation also applies to (public) service contracts as well as service concessions for railway transport (of passengers) and metro.
-To avoid a conflict of norms, it should consequently be provided explicitly that the provisions of this Directive should not be applicable to public service contracts for the provision of public passenger transport services by rail or metro, the award of which should continue to be subject to the provisions of the Regulation. - (14) There is considerable legal uncertainty as to how far cooperation between public authorities should be covered by public procurement rules.
-The relevant case-law of the Court of Justice of the European Union is interpreted divergently between Member States and even between contracting authorities.
-It is therefore necessary to clarify in what cases contracts concluded between contracting authorities are not subject to the application of public procurement rules.
+Directive is given the same meaning as in other Internal Market legislation and, in view of the recent creation of the European Financial Stability Facility, it should be stipulated that operations conducted with that facility should be excluded from the scope of this Directive.
+It should finally be clarified that loans, whether or not these are in connection with the issue or other operations concerning securities or other financial instruments, should be excluded from the scope of the Directive. - (13c) It should be recalled that Article 5(1) of Regulation (EC) No 1370/2007 of the European Parliament and of the Council of 23 October 2007 on public passenger transport services by rail and by road and repealing Council Regulations (EEC) Nos 1191/69 and 1107/70 explicitly provides that Directives 2004/17/EC and 2004/18/EC apply to (public) service contracts for public passenger transport services by bus or tram, whereas the Regulation applies to service concessions for public passenger transport by bus or tram.
+It should furthermore be recalled that the Regulation continues to apply to (public) service contracts as well as service concessions for public passenger transport by railway or metro.
+To clarify the relations between this Directive and the Regulation, it should [...] be provided explicitly that the provisions of this Directive should not be applicable to public service contracts for the provision of public passenger transport services by rail or metro, the award of which should continue to be subject to the provisions of the Regulation.
+Insofar as the Regulation leaves it to national law to depart from the rules laid down by it, Member States may continue to provide in their national law that public service contracts for public passenger transport services by rail or metro have to be awarded by a contract award procedure following their general public procurement rules.